aquasecurity/trivy/examples/module/spring4shell/README.md

 ```

 In the above example, the Java version is 8 which is not affected by CVE-2022-22965, so this module changes the severity from CRITICAL to LOW.

+## Note
+This module is used for testing.